emmanuelsearch/jerryscript/targets/riot-samr21/README.md

 Follow [this](https://www.riot-os.org/#download) page to get the RIOT-OS source.

-Follow the [Inroduction](https://github.com/RIOT-OS/RIOT/wiki/Introduction) wiki site and also check that you can flash the stm32f4-board.
+Follow the [Inroduction](https://github.com/RIOT-OS/RIOT/wiki/Introduction) wiki site and also check that you can flash the SAMR21 board.

 Assumption: RIOT is installed in the same directory as jerryscript, for example let's call it 'harmony', giving something like: